-- 6. The electorate of the Borough of Gateshead is a little under 145,000, which results in the area being mathematically entitled to 1.97 constituencies.
-In formulating our initial proposals, we decided to allocate Gateshead two constituencies and we again decided to treat it as a sub-region. - 7.
-County Durham, South Tyneside and Sunderland, form part of the North East Combined Authority (the Borough of Gateshead also forms part of the combined authority).
-Together, County Durham, South Tyneside and Sunderland has electorate of just under 717,000, resulting in a mathematical entitlement of 9.77 constituencies.
-We therefore proposed allocating ten constituencies to the sub-region without crossing out of the North East Combined Authority. - 8.
-The use of the sub-regions outlined above was largely supported during the consultation on the initial proposals.
-We also received objections to the split of sub-regions with an alternative arrangement suggested as a North East Combined Authority sub-region which comprised the areas of County Durham, Gateshead, South Tyneside and Sunderland, due to the disruptive impact of proposing Gateshead as a separate sub-region.
-Respondents considered our initially proposed sub-regions did not allow for a pattern of constituencies that best reflected the statutory criteria, particularly in the areas of County Durham, South Tyneside and Sunderland. - 9.
-In formulating our revised proposals, we were persuaded by the evidence received to adopt an alternative sub-region combining County Durham, Gateshead, South Tyneside and Sunderland.
-We considered that this sub-region allowed for improvements to the initial proposals in respect of the statutory factors, notably the improved configurations across the City of Durham, Jarrow, and the district of Sunderland.
-This is discussed further in the North East sub-region section later in this report.

-- 10. In response to our revised proposals, we received support for our modified sub-regions, however, we did also receive opposition to our revised pattern, particularly in regards to its impact on the pattern of constituencies in the Borough of Gateshead.
+- 640. The use of the sub-regions outlined above was largely supported during the consultation on the initial proposals.
+We also received objections to the split of sub-regions with an alternative arrangement suggested as a North East Combined Authority sub-region which comprised the areas of County Durham, Gateshead, South Tyneside, and Sunderland, due to the disruptive impact of proposing Gateshead as a separate sub-region.
+Respondents considered our initially proposed sub-regions did not allow for a pattern of constituencies that best reflected the statutory criteria, particularly in the areas of County Durham, South Tyneside, and Sunderland. - 641.
+In formulating our revised proposals, we were persuaded by the evidence received to adopt an alternative sub-region combining County Durham, Gateshead, South Tyneside, and Sunderland.
+We considered that this sub-region allowed for improvements to the initial proposals in respect of the statutory factors, notably the improved configurations across the City of Durham, Jarrow, and the City of Sunderland.
+This is discussed further in the North East sub-region section later in this report. - 642.
+In response to our revised proposals, we received support for our modified sub-regions, however, we did also receive opposition to our revised pattern, particularly in regards to its impact on the pattern of constituencies in the Borough of Gateshead.
 We also received a counter proposal that proposed combining parts of Tees Valley with the Yorkshire and the Humber region.
 We are not persuaded by the evidence for either of these alternatives.
 Firstly, in regards to our North East sub-region we received support for a number of constituencies in this sub-region, particularly that our revised pattern better reflected community ties.
-In regards to the cross-region proposal, our investigations suggested crossing the regional boundary in North Yorkshire did not create a pattern of constituencies that better reflected the statutory factors in either the North East or Yorkshire and the Humber regions.
-Therefore, the sub-regions we propose as part of the final recommendations are: - North of Tyne (including Newcastle upon Tyne, North Tyneside, and Northumberland); - North East (including County Durham, Gateshead, South Tyneside and Sunderland); and - Tees Valley (including Darlington, Hartlepool, Middlesbrough, Redcar and Cleveland, and Stockton-on-Tees).
+In regards to the cross-region proposal, our investigations suggested that crossing the regional boundary in North Yorkshire did not create a pattern of constituencies that better reflected the statutory factors in either the North East or Yorkshire and the Humber regions.
+Therefore, the sub-regions we propose as part of the final recommendations are: - North of Tyne (including Newcastle upon Tyne; North Tyneside; and Northumberland) - North East (including County Durham; Gateshead; South Tyneside; and Sunderland) - Tees Valley (including Darlington; Hartlepool; Middlesbrough; Redcar and Cleveland; and Stockton-on-Tees).